LeopoldineMirtil/financial_calculator/README.md

 # Financial Calculator

-This project was made as part of the freeCodeCamp "College Algebra with Python" course and takes user input to calculate financial functions based on the menu selection.
-These functions include:
+This project was made as part of the freeCodeCamp "College Algebra with Python" course and takes user input to calculate financial functions based on menu selection.
+The menu includes:

 * Calculate monthly mortgage payment
 * Determine retirement investment balance